vron7/Aha-s/README.md

 **this** is:
 - this is established at the runtime, when funtion is invoked
-- determined by how funtion is invoked (not where)
+- determined by how funtion is invoked, not where it is invoked
 - is a reference to the object

 **this** is not the funtion itself